Plan for Your Future With Predictable, Guaranteed Income

 • Inflation risk – Payments may lose purchasing power over time unless an inflation-adjusted payout option is selected.

-• Funded with after-tax money: A portion of each payment is tax-free, and the rest is taxed as ordinary income.
+• For non-qualified annuities, the portion of your payment that is considered gains is taxed as ordinary income.

 Find out how much guaranteed future income you can receive.